Dreadaxe/warhammer-the-old-world-underground/Forces-of-fantasy/Amazons-EN.md

 Up to 50% of your army’s points value may be spent on:

- - 0-1 Amazon culchan rider
+ - 0-1 Amazon Culchan rider
+ - Piranha Warrior
- - Piranha Warrior, Python Warrior
+ - Python Warrior

 **Rare**
 Up to 25% of your army’s points value may be spent on:
- - 0-1 Amazon cold One rider,Koka-kalim
+ - 0-1 Amazon cold One rider
+ - Koka-kalim
- - jaguar warrior
+ - Jaguar warrior

 **Mercenaries**
 Up to 20% of your army’s points value may be spent on mercenaries.

 **Allies**
 Up to 25% of your army’s points value may be spent on a single allied contingent drawn from:

 • One of the following Grand Army composition lists:
 - Lizardmen